rudehn/sardax/docs/feature-requests.md

 # Feature Requests
-* Bumping into the dungeon exit should try to leave dungeon, rather than standing on the exit and pressing ','
-* It would be nice if the dungeon exit was always at the bottom center of the first dungeon floor
 * Increase the size of the screen, especially for the web
 * Add a view that can be accessed that shows the entire message history log
 * It would be nice to have an optional? recharge for chargeable items, such as staves.
 The recharge time would be like 500 steps and could be higher the more potent the item is